 Download XLTools Add-in

-The Automation add-in is a universal tool to automate virtually any command:
+The Automation add-in is a universal tool to automate virtually any command and their sequences:

 - Automate SQL Queries against Excel tables: SELECT, GROUP BY, JOIN ON, etc.